 When to go

 Ways to save: For the best prices, book during low-season dates.
-Don’t overlook the combined fly-and-stay deals offered by many airlines but check them carefully to be sure you can’t do better on your own.
+Don’t overlook the combined fly-and-stay deals offered by many airlines, but check them carefully to be sure you can’t do better on your own.

 Where to stay

-Less pricey Waikiki options include the Hilton Hawaiian Village, a wandering complex where Elvis Presley filmed Blue Hawaii, with 20 restaurants and bars, a spa, a children’s program for the grandkids, entertainment, hula performances, fire dancers and a Friday-night fireworks show.
+Less pricey Waikiki options include the Hilton Hawaiian Village, a wandering complex where Elvis Presley filmed Blue Hawaii, with 18 restaurants, cafes and bars, a spa, a children’s program for the grandkids, entertainment, hula performances, fire dancers and a Friday-night fireworks show.
 (It has many ADA-compliant rooms and provides closed-captioned TV for the hearing impaired.)
 Or check out the Sheraton Princess Kaiulani (directly across from the Moana Surfrider) and the several Outrigger hotels and condos.
 You can find rooms for under $200 a night at the DoubleTree by Hilton Hotel Alana, the funky Surfjack Hotel, the Holiday Inn Resort Waikiki Beachcomber and the Courtyard by Marriott Waikiki Beach.